middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

        license="CC BY-NC-SA 4.0"
        label="Thomas Stanley">

-## 15 Thomas Stanley, The history of philosophy in eight parts, (London, 1656)
+## 15 Thomas Stanley, <cite>The history of philosophy in eight parts</cite>, (London, 1656)
 In addition to producing translations of Greek plays, Stanley published this three volume work on ancient philosophers, concentrating on “those on whom the Attribute of Wise was conferred”.
 This, the second volume, includes accounts of the doctrines of Plato, Aristotle, and Stoicism.
 It was purchased by the Library from a fund of £50 that had been donated by Sir Richard Pepys (1588-1659, Middle Temple), revealing the continued interest in classical authors and philosophy at the Inns of Court.
 Pepys was Samuel Pepys’ great-uncle.
 His second wife was Bartholomew Gosnold’s daughter,  Mary.
 Gosnold (1571-1607, Middle Temple) and his wife Mary Goldinge helped establish the Virginia Company’s settlement in Jamestown in the early seventeenth century.
 He died there in 1607.

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/10f444f3-5f79-42b9-bb1d-92c80f877ff4)"
        label="Aristotle">

-## 16 John Dryden, The medall (London, 1682)
+## 16 John Dryden, <cite>The medall</cite> (London, 1682)
 This is a satire in verse on Anthony Ashley Cooper (1621-1683, Lincoln’s Inn), the first Earl of Shaftesbury (and great-nephew of Robert Ashley).
 This is Dryden’s response to the Earl’s acquittal for treason in 1681, for which a medal was struck to commemorate the event.
 Although not a member of the Inn himself, Dryden was friends with Innsmen such as William Congreve (1670-1690, Middle Temple), and his plays were performed at venues beside the Inns, such as the theatre at Lincoln’s Inn Fields.

 <param ve-iframe
        src="https://archive.org/embed/drydenmedall1682">

-## 17 Christopher Brooke, The ghost of Richard the Third (London, 1844)
+## 17 Christopher Brooke, <cite>The ghost of Richard the Third</cite> (London, 1844)
 Christopher Brooke (d.
 1628, Lincoln’s Inn) was friends with John Donne, and shared a set of chambers with him.
 This is a nineteenth-century reproduction of a play that was originally published in 1614.
 It contained dedicatory poems by members of Inner Temple, including William Browne (1590-1645) and Francis Dynne (dates unknown).
 On the title page, Brooke claims the poem contains more about Richard the Third than ‘hath been heretofore shewed; either in Chronicles, Playaes, or poems,’ a reference to the various publications and performances that were being circulated at the time, including the one by Shakespeare.
 <br><br>
 This spine label was found in one of the Library’s legal manuscripts (MS2O), a sixteenth/seventeenth-century book of entries by Richard Brownlow (1553-1638, Inner Temple).
-It is a tantalising clue that Brownlow, or his heirs, had a copy of Shakespeare’s The tragedie of King Richard the second, or The life and death of King Richard the Second.
+It is a tantalising clue that Brownlow, or his heirs, had a copy of Shakespeare’s <cite>The tragedie of King Richard the second</cite>, or <cite>The life and death of King Richard the Second</cite>.

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/8f969840-0d11-4616-98c9-436e01a6f539"